 Does the technician connect the cable in the consumer unit?

-Yes — we connect to breakers, check and test every circuit.
+Yes — we connect it to the breakers, then check and test every circuit.

 Book cable laying

-We lay electrical cable across Warsaw: in chases, conduit and trunking.
-Copper cable, reliable connections, every circuit tested.
-Get in touch — we will come, lay and connect.
+We install electrical cable across Warsaw: in chases, conduit and trunking.
+Copper cable, solid connections, every circuit checked.
+Contact us — we will come out, lay the cable and connect it.